Ramanathan20032/JavaScript/README.md

 To improve : put the declaration & initialized at the top of the scope.

     Usage : const > let > var

+### Restriction of let & const :
+let - Redeclaration is not possible.

+    let a = 10;
+    let a = 11; // syntax error
+    // It is possible in var.

+const - It must be initialized at the palce of declaration.
+It cannot be redefine.

+    const a;
+    a = 10;      // syntax error
+    // It is possible in let.

+    const a = 100;
+    a = 1000;    // type error